 These seismic trends toward remote work and more flexible working models continue to move in favor of the gig economy.
 Employees working in a self-employed environment are more open to productivity and innovation.

 Pricing Is A Subjective Matter, Of Course!

 The digital marketplaces provide you with the opportunity to customize your pricing in return for your services.
-At the onset of 2020, when the virus was gradually engulfing a wide range of countries, there came a decrease in freelance business and subsequently affected the freelancing rates adversely.
-Unlike the situation that kicked off the new year, midway down the road, when offices were shut down, the freelancers become the ideal choice for the employers.
+At the onset of 2020, when the virus was gradually engulfing a wide range of countries, there came a decrease in freelance business which subsequently affected the freelancing rates adversely.
+Unlike the situation that kicked off the new year, midway down the road, when offices were shut down, freelancers become the ideal choice for employers.
 This is because the hiring process was discontinued, and employers tend to hire contract-based employees.

 Smaller companies are often focused on cash conservation and thus require negotiation on discounted rates or use back-end billing.
-The report also reveals that freelance hourly rates remain stable, however, during the COVID-19.
+The report also reveals that freelance hourly rates remain stable, however, during COVID-19.

 Future Is Bright

 The World Health Organization declared COVID-19 a pandemic on March 19.
 Global industries collapsed in a matter of days very soon after the announcement.
 This is where the freelance revolution during COVID-19 began to shape the industry in an unusual way.
 In the first half of 2020, the leading digital talent marketplaces delivered significant growth and increased performance.
 According to Payoneer and other studies, most freelancers and corporate executives forecast that freelance services to increase after the pandemic is over, suggesting the end of COVID-19 will contribute to the global growth of freelancing.
 However, the future of pricing is uncertain, but certainly, the freelance revolution has not been canceled anytime soon.

 To Sum Up